mongoid/mongoid-history/README.md

 **Set `#current_user` method name**

-You can set name of method which returns currently logged in user if you don't want to set modifier explicitly on every update.
+You can set the name of the method that returns currently logged in user if you don't want to set `modifier` explicitly on every update.

-Here is an example of setting the current_user_method using a rails initializer
+The following example sets the `current_user_method` using a Rails initializer

 ```ruby
 # config/initializers/mongoid-history.rb